Policies Targeting Existing Buildings

 SMUD, the city’s municipal utility, offers a range of rebates for home energy efficiency improvements.
 The utility also offers new electric vehicle drivers a free level 2 charger for residential properties.
 It also offers businesses an incentive for installing an electric vehicle charger.

-SMUD also runs the All-Electric Smart Homes program offers developers of newly constructed homes grants to install all-electric infrastructure on the property.
-Through the Home Performance Program, SMUD offers owners of existing home $13,750 for a comprehensive gas-to-electric conversion.
+SMUD also runs the Home Performance Program, which offers owners of existing home $13,750 for a comprehensive, energy efficient gas-to-electric conversion.

 Commercial and multifamily benchmarking